griffithlab/civic-client/README.md

 gulp serve
 ```

-Then head to `http://localhost:3000` in your browser.
+Then head to `http://localhost:3001` in your browser.
+Currently the client expects the CIViC backend to be proxied through http://localhost:3000/api.

 The `serve` tasks starts a static file server, which serves the AngularJS application, and a watch task which watches all files for changes and lints, builds and injects them into the index.html accordingly.